 1 Byte The breakpoint will trigger only when the first byte of the memory address is written to.
 2 Bytes The breakpoint will trigger when either of the first two bytes at the memory address are written to.

-4 Bytes The breakpoint will trigger if any of the first four bytes of the memory address are written to.

-etc. The breakpoint will trigger if any of the first "n" bytes of the memory address are written to.
+4 Bytes The breakpoint will trigger if any of the first four bytes of the memory address are written to. etc. The breakpoint will trigger if any of the first "n" bytes of the memory address are written to.

-Countdown Use this field to enter the number of times an address must be hit before the breakpoint triggers.
+- Countdown Use this field to enter the number of times an address must be hit before the breakpoint triggers.
 Every time the breakpoint conditions are met, the countdown decreases by one.
 The breakpoint will trigger only after the countdown is at zero.
 Once the countdown reaches zero, the breakpoint will trigger each time the conditions are met.
-If you have also set a condition, the countdown will only decrease by one when the condition is true.

-Total Hits This field displays the total number of times an address has been hit.
-This includes the times the breakpoint does not trigger because a condition failed or the countdown has not yet hit zero.
+If you have also set a condition, the countdown will only decrease by one when the condition is true. - Total Hits This field displays the total number of times an address has been hit.
+This includes the times the breakpoint does not trigger because a condition failed or the countdown has not yet hit zero. - Reset Click on this button to reset the Total Hits field to zero.